SaturdayEmu/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-Oludayo-Akinseye.md

 It was successful

 ### Challenges I faced
-I tried opening the repository without forking it first and it failed
+I tried opening the repository without forking it first and it failed.

 ---